UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/151657658-fcc3c79b-40f6-4bd8-949f-b50849ad4890.mov

-Transcript: "the grateful applause of the clergy has consecrated the memory of a prince who indulged their passions and promoted their interest"
+Ground truth: "the grateful applause of the clergy has consecrated the memory of a prince who indulged their passions and promoted their interest"

 Origin audio + Universal perturbaion (init status: notwithstanding_moreover_unusually, SNR: 42.11dB):